 Doing endless press-ups without any visible improvements to your pec dance?
 Blame biology, not your genetics.
 Your pectoral muscles’ main purpose is adduction of the shoulder – bringing your upper arm inward towards your body, like you do when you hit a forehand in tennis – so pushing/pressing movements aren’t terribly effective at targeting them.

 Pop quiz, hotshot: what’s the best bit of training kit that everyone has in their house?
 No: it’s not cans of soup, which only work for curls if you’ve got the arm strength of an inactive toddler.
 It’s not even bottles of water, though they’re a better bet, or crates of booze – they’re handy for squatting, but at some point you’ll end up drinking them.
-Nope: to add variety (and function) to your home workout, your best bet’s
+Nope: to add variety (and function) to your home workout, your best bet’s a towel.

 If you’ve been paying attention to developments in six-pack science over the last half-decade, you already know that situps are on the way out: curling your spine dozens of times isn’t necessarily the best plan for lower-back health, and it’s not really training your core to do what it’s designed for (helping you stay stable in any conditions) anyway.